 - Introduce yourself.

-At the moment, I don’t see the first page as any different to the rest of the journal.
-Although I usually make an effort to write neater.
-However, I do like the idea of writing something at the start of every journal so you can compare how you’ve changed and developed over time.
+The first page is no different to the rest of the journal, so I write my first journal entry, although I usually make an effort to write neater.
+I do like the idea of writing an introduction at the start of every journal so I can compare how I’ve changed and developed over time, but I haven’t started this yet.

 What do you do on the first page of a journal?
 Do you do anything special?
 Have you done this consistently over time?
 Have you every wanted to remove or redo a first page?